hitchtest/hitch/docs/quickstart/3_building_a_python_environment_for_your_application.rst

   In [8]: from subprocess import call

-  In [9]: call([python_package.pip, "install", "-r", "requirements.txt"])
+  In [9]: call([python_package.pip, "install", "-r", path.join(PROJECT_DIRECTORY, "requirements.txt")])

 Now, you can copy these lines of code to the set_up method in your test.

 Note that this will take a while to run the first time that you run it.
 Downloading and compiling python is not quick.
-Once it is built, however, subsequent runs will be much quicker as they will not attempt to download and rebuild python if it is already there.
+Once it is built, however, subsequent test runs will be much quicker as they will not attempt to download and rebuild python if it is already there.

 pip install requirements.txt should be run each time so that if you change a version of package